Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Application of multi-scale simulation in typical complex systems

 Although we can adopt the microscopic traffic models to infer the dynamics of massive microscopic states in transportation systems, it is not easy to derive the macroscopic structure emerged from these states.
 One important problem is that we cannot accurately realize the scale at which the macroscopic structure will emerge.
 This is because the accumulated noise from the microscopic scale will prevent us from identifying the macroscopic structure.
 To solve it, multi-scale modeling is proposed to fully utilize the advantages of microscopic and macroscopic scales for various traffic applications.
 Through the reviews of recent works, we classify them into two groups in terms of multi-scale properties, i.e., space and time, as listed in Table~\ref{Tab:tranportation_multiscale}. \begin{packed_itemize} \item \textbf{Spatial multi-scale modeling}.
 The works belonging to this type adopt different scales of space to design the corresponding models.
 Authors in~\cite{guo2021hierarchical} first used the spectral clustering method to construct the macro graph of regions from the road network, and then proposed the hierarchical graph convolutional network to forecast the traffic by operating both the micro and macro traffic graphs.
 Yang et al.~\cite{yang2017multi} proposed a model predictive control based approach to model the interaction between the network level control and the local level control to optimize the performance at the local and the network level as a whole.
-Chen et al.~\cite{chen2011multi} developed a multi-scale and multi-modal Geographical Information Systems for Transportation (GIS-T) data model to implement the integration and multiple representation of the urban transportation networks that include bus route segment, metro line, street segments, walking links.
+Chen et al.~\cite{chen2011multi} developed a multi-scale and multi-modal Geographical Information Systems for Transportation (GIS-T) data model to implement the integration and multiple representations of the urban transportation networks that include bus route segments, metro lines, street segments, walking links.
 Authors in~\cite{kachroo2017multiscale} focused on analyzing the heterogeneous traffic streams from connected vehicles and normal vehicles.
 They proposed a mean field game framework to establish the connection between the individual vehicle behavior and overall macroscopic traffic streams.
-In this framework, the connected vehicles controlled microscopically can influence and control overall traffic streams. \item \textbf{Temporal multi-scale modeling}.
-This type of works focuses on exploring the advantages of multi-scale modeling in the time dimension.
-To be specific, Yang et al.~\cite{xing2021multi} proposed to jointly model the driver behaviors in different time scales for behavior reasoning.
-In this work, the mental cognitive process is recognized to have longer time-scale patterns, while drivers' physical behavior has fast dynamics.
-A multi-task framework with the CNN-RNN network is developed to process the task of multi-scale driver behavior recognition.
-Authors in~\cite{liu2022msdr} designed a multi-step dependency relation network to learn the relations between the short time-scale traffic features and long time-scale ones.
-Alho et al.~\cite{alho2017multi} focused on modeling urban freight operations.
-They proposed a novel agent-based framework integrating the models with different time resolutions, including long-term strategic decision model and short-term operational decision model.
-The former simulates the agent decisions made for one year, and the latter simulates the fast decision making process.
-The authors also implemented it on an open-source mobility simulation platform and verified the effectiveness of their proposed approach. \end{packed_itemize}
+In this framework, the connected vehicles controlled microscopically can influence and control overall traffic streams.
+Recently, a cross-scale spatio-temporal GNN~\cite{wang2023contagion} was proposed to forecast future traffic congestion, as shown in Figure~\ref{fig:transport_example}.
+This approach highlights the advantages of multi-scale simulation methods in intelligent systems.
+As illustrated in this study, the complex interplay between microscopic and macroscopic dynamics of traffic congestion significantly impacts traffic congestion.
+Only modeling one of them cannot capture this complexity, resulting in inaccurate prediction performance.
+To address this challenge, the authors proposed to model the interaction between macro- and micro-dynamics of congestion, effectively addressing \emph{Objective C}.
+To be specific, they adopted PINN to extract valuable macroscopic information for guiding the prediction of microscopic traffic congestion.
+Meanwhile, they designed a micro-macro transformation mechanism to aggregate microscopic states into macroscopic ones in a differentiable manner.
+This cross-scale modeling significantly improved the prediction performance of traffic congestion.